Artworks by Ian Johnstone

 (*23% of profits from sales of this book will be donated to the Terrence Higgins Trust)

-A series of 23 drawings by Ian Johnstone, in red ball point pen on melamine, originally exhibited at London’s Horse Hospital in November 2010.
+23 drawings by Ian Johnstone, in red ball point pen on melamine, originally exhibited at London’s Horse Hospital in November 2010.
 The drawings celebrate individual blood consciousness, the in-between and the constant state of becoming.

 • Includes a 40 minute cassette of music composed for the original exhibition at the Horse Hospital by Daniel O’Sullivan (Ulver, Mothlite, Grumbling Fur).